Digia-Technology-Private-Limited/digia_flutter_starter/README.md

 ## Authors

-This project is primarily developed and maintained by **Digia Technology Private Limited**.
+This project is primarily developed and maintained by **Tinkerbox Technology Private Limited**.
 For specific individual contributors, please refer to the Git commit history.

 ## Version History